Kevin Nørby Andersen

 across bits and atoms

-that extend human ability
+extend human ability

 to think and create.